tamertplink/omada-sdn/source/_build/html/_sources/onboarding/ssh.rst.txt

 .. image:: /images/controller-devices.png

 The SSH credential is the device account.
 When you setup a new site, the controller will choose a random password for you.
 You can change the credential if you want.
-Go to the ``Settings > Site and scroll down to the ``Device Account`` section to get the user name and password.
+Go to the ``Settings > Site`` and then scroll down to the ``Device Account`` section to get the user name and password.
 Click |reveal| to reveal the password.

 .. |reveal| image:: /images/password_reveal.png
-    :height: 14
+    :height: 16

 .. image:: /images/controller-device_account.png